John Layard: Introduction to psychotherapy

 John's brother Peter Clement Layard served in France and was killed in 1918.
 On his return to England, John was mentally exhausted and underwent several attempts to alleviate his troubles through psychotherapy.
 These were unfortunate in various ways.
 His first analyst, Homer Lane, was arrested for having a relationship with a female patient.
 Subsequent work (which served also as a training for Layard in his own exploration of his psyche, and his attempts to make sense of his experiences) took place in England, in Vienna (in 1926), and then in Berlin, where he joined the circle of David Ayerst and his English literary friends.

 Layard, however, reached a new crisis, and he returned to England, to Oxford, where he joined the circle of Mansfield Forbes.

 Stone Men of Malekula

 Layard returned to anthropology, producing in 1942 his magnum opus, Stone Men of Malekula.
 This was originally planned to be the first of three volumes on the "small islands of Malekula" (Vao, Atchin and Rano).
 Instead the book is the only monographic treatment of Layard's New Hebridean materials, although he continued to analyse and write about them in numerous publications in psychoanalytic journals.

 Layard sent many artefacts from Vanuatu to the Museum of Archaeology and Anthropology in Cambridge, and sent others, including a penis-gourd, to his aunt Nina, who presented them to the Ipswich Museum, where they may still be seen.
 More than 400 glass-plate negatives of photographs taken by Layard are also held by the Museum of Archaeology and Anthropology in Cambridge.

 Depression, and work with Jung

-Layard suffered from depression, was suicidal in 1929, and shot himself in the head.
-He survived and was treated by Carl Gustav Jung, in Zurich in the mid-1940s.